Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Every Node has a copy of a distributed geo-localized inventory of all network nodes.
 They run a protocol that allows them to keep their copy synchronized.

-To be able to be found, a client registers itself and some inner components and identities with the geographically closest node.
-When it needs to find other clients it runs a protocol based on the approximate location of the client it is willing to connect to.
+To be able to be found, a client registers itself and some inner components and identities with the geographically closest node, which we call the _home node_.
+When it needs to find other clients it follows a protocol that considers the approximate location of the client it is willing to connect to.

 <br>
 ### Incentive

 #### To developers

-Plug-ins developers declare a micro-use-license for each plug-in they add to the Framework.
-Wallet or Financial Apps developers declare a micro-use-license for their components.
+Plug-ins developers declare a **Micro-Use-License** for each plug-in they add to the Framework.
+Wallet or Financial Apps developers declare a **Micro-Use-License** for their components.
 End users install the Apps (wallets) of their choice and the license paid is the summary of the App's micro-use-license plus all the micro-use-licenses of the plug-ins used by that App.

 The Framework assumes the responsibility to enforce the agreements, charge the end user and distribute the payments to all developers involved.